rodvieirasilva/whatshide/README.md

 # WhatsHide
-This extension hide Unwanted chats of WhatsApp Web
+This extension hides private chats of WhatsApp Web